benjaminfoo/Architect/docs/index.md

 - increased compatibility with other modifications

 Version 0.5a
-- implemented basic custom crafting system (this only works with constructions created by the player)
+- implemented basic custom crafting system (this only works with constructions Author:  the player)
 - updated useable entities (like chairs, beds, benches, etc.)
 - upgrade of entity-data models
 - split project into sub-packages